 GCA is supporting the \$226 million Program to Build Resilience for Food and Nutritional Security in the Horn of Africa.
 Financed by the African Development Bank, this investment program's goal is to improve peace and security in the region by enhancing resilience to climate shocks.
-This reduces conflicts that arise from climate-induced resource competition.
+This reduces conflicts that arise from for resources made more scarce by climate change.
 It also enhances food security and living conditions in six countries in the Horn of Africa.

 Under this project, GCA is partnering with the Alliance of Bioversity International and the International Center for Tropical Agriculture (CIAT) to provide technical assistance.
-This includes developing toolkits and building capacity in Kenya and Djibouti, leveraging the most promising digital technologies to build the resilience of smallholder farmers.
-These toolkits will, in turn, influence the wider AfDB investment, which also covers Ethiopia, South Sudan, Sudan, and Somalia.
+This includes developing toolkits and building capacity in Kenya and Djibouti, promoting the uptake of the most promising digital technologies to build the resilience of smallholder farmers.
+These toolkits will, in turn, influence AfDB investment which extends to cover Ethiopia, South Sudan, Sudan, and Somalia.

-- Identifying key agriculture adaptation constraints that can be addressed by digital technologies and developing solutions - Assessing conditions and opportunities for digital applications for drought index insurance - Identifying opportunities for digital agricultural adaptation solutions by preparing climate risk and digital agriculture profiles - Supporting stakeholders to identify and implement opportunities through a digital agricultural adaptation toolkit - Building the capacity of policymakers to ensure uptake of digital solutions using the toolkit - Engaging with the African Development Bank and beneficiary countries to support the feasibility study and technical design of Digital Climate Advisory Services in three countries.
+- Identifying agriculture adaptation constraints that can be solved using digital technologies Assessing conditions and opportunities for digital applications for drought index insurance - Preparing climate risk and digital agriculture profiles - Helping stakeholders identify and implement opportunities through a digital agricultural adaptation toolkit - Building the capacity of policymakers to ensure uptake of digital solutions using the toolkit - Engaging with the African Development Bank and beneficiary countries to support the feasibility study and technical design of Digital Climate Advisory Services in three countries.